Do you have a specific question about the CSPA workshop? Find answers to the most common questions below.

 When is payment due for accepted students?

-Accepted students will be offered the opportunity to confirm their spot and pay a deposit of $400 within seven days of acceptance.
-The remaining balance is due on or before Thursday, June 1.
-Payments can be made using a credit card.
-(Please note that all processing fees will be the responsibility of the payer.)
+Accepted students will be offered the opportunity to confirm their spot and pay a deposit of $400 by May 10, or otherwise indicated by email.
+The remaining balance is due on or before June 7.
+Payments can be made using a credit card, but please note that all processing fees will be the responsibility of the payer.

 What is your refund policy?

-• At least 30 days before the start of the workshop: 100% refund credited to the card used to make the payment, minus a $25 processing fee
+- At least 30 days before the start of the workshop: 100% refund, minus a $25 processing fee

-• Within 14 days of the beginning of the workshop, or after the workshop has started: no refund will be given
+- Within 14 days of the beginning of the workshop, or after the workshop has started: We regret that we cannot offer a refund